Before putting any bulky items outside, please leave them in the house and

 How much does it cost?

-Households are entitled to 1 free bulky uplift every 12 months.
-Additional bulky
+Households are entitled to 1 free bulky uplift every 12 months (12 months from the date of your

-uplifts cost £15 per uplift.
-We will accept a maximum of 5 items per uplift from
+to £20 per uplift.
+We will accept a maximum of 5 items per uplift from outside the property.

 How to request a bulky uplift

 What can and can't be collected by our bulky uplift service